Policy Learning with Asymmetric Counterfactual Utilities

 The setup implies that the observed outcome for unit $i$ can be written as $Y_i = D_i Y_i(1) + (1-D_i)Y_i(0)$ and the tuple of random variables $\{X_i, D_i, Y_i(1), Y_i(0)\}$ is assumed to be independently and identically distributed.
 Importantly, under this setting, each unit belongs to one of the four \textit{principal strata} defined by the values of the two potential outcomes, i.e., $(Y_i(1), Y_i(0)) = (y_1, y_0) \in \{(0, 0), (0, 1), (1, 0), (1,1)\}$ \citep{fran:rubi:02}.
 For example, the principal stratum $(y_1, y_0) = (1, 0)$ represents a group of units who would yield the desirable outcome only when they are treated, i.e., $D_i = 1$, whereas the principal stratum $(y_1, y_0) = (1, 1)$ indicates a group of units whose outcome is desirable regardless of the treatment decision.
 Since we never observe the two potential outcomes at the same time for any given unit, it is impossible to know which principal stratum each unit belongs to without additional assumptions.

-Throughout this paper, for the sake of notational simplicity, we will drop the individual $i$ subscript in expressions involving expectations over the distribution.
-We will also assume the following standard strong ignorability assumption for observational studies and randomized control trials. \begin{assumption}[Strong ignorablity \citep{Rosenbaum1983}] $\{Y(1), Y(0)\} \indep D \mid X$ and $0 < d(x) < 1$ for all $x \in \mathcal{X}$ where $d(x) \equiv P(D = 1 \mid X = x)$ represents the propensity score. \end{assumption} Under this assumption, we can identify the expected potential outcome under decision $d$ given covariates $x$, which we denote as $m(d,x) \equiv \E[Y(d) \mid X = x]$.
-However, it is impossible to identify the {\it principal score}, or the conditional probability of belonging to a principal stratum given covariates, which is formally defined as $e_{y_1y_0}(x) \equiv P(Y(1) = y_1, Y(0) = y_0 \mid X = x)$, because we do not observe the two potential outcomes at the same time for any given unit \citep{ding:lu:17, jiang:20}.
+Throughout this paper, for notational simplicity, we will drop the individual $i$ subscript in expressions involving expectations over the distribution.
+We will also assume the strong ignorability and strict overlap assumptions for observational studies and randomized control trials. \begin{assumption}[Strong ignorablity and strict overlap] \spacingset{1} $\{Y(1), Y(0)\} \indep D \mid X$ and there exists an $\eta > 0$ such that $\eta < d(x) < 1 - \eta$ for all $x \in \mathcal{X}$ where $d(x) \equiv \Pr(D = 1 \mid X = x)$ represents the propensity score. \end{assumption}

+The assumption allows us to identify the expected potential outcome under decision $d$ given covariates $x$, denoted as $m(d,x) \equiv \E[Y(d) \mid X = x]$.
+However, it is impossible to identify the {\it principal score}, or the conditional probability of belonging to a principal stratum given covariates, defined as $e_{y_1y_0}(x) \equiv \Pr(Y(1) = y_1, Y(0) = y_0 \mid X = x)$, because we do not observe the two potential outcomes at the same time for a given unit \citep{ding:lu:17, jiang:20}.